tauri-apps/tauri-docs/docs/getting-started/beginning-tutorial.md

 You can install Tauri as both a local and a global dependency, but we recommend installing it locally.
 :::

-If you decide to use Tauri as a local package with npm (not yarn), you will have to define a custom script to your package.json:
+If you decide to use Tauri as a local package with npm (not yarn), you need to add a custom script to your package.json:

 ```js title=package.json
 {